A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Stereochemistry is the study of the spatial arrangement of atoms and groups within molecules.
-Chirality is a specific type of stereochemistry that deals with molecules that are not superimposable on their mirror images.
+Chirality is a specific type of stereochemistry dealing with molecules that are not superimposable on their mirror images.
+This means they are non-identical mirror images of each other.

 Basic Concepts